 grower knows how much nutrient the media has started with (none) so

-know how much
+that they know how much

 more to provide to the plant.
 Active hydro also involves using